laravel/pennant/notes.md

 ### Lotteries

 Lotteries are a first party citizen.
-Because they are callable, they may be passed as the closure...
+Because they are callable, they may be passed as an argument...

 ```php
 <?php